InnovateForVegas/doc-org-howtos/doc/en/github.md

 # GitHub and Innovate for Vegas Foundation

 GitHub is a useful platform for a variety of things.
-Because it is essentially free to use for our needs.
+Because it is essentially free to use for our needs, we make use of its various features and central accessibility for a variety of needs, beyond the typically-assumed revision tracking for code.

-We ask that those who would like to participate in projects, whether they are CodeFor or CreateFor or somewhere in between (or maybe even neither), because we will be using some of the project management features that GitHub offers, and we can make these tools a part of our attribution project so that when anyone applying for [jobs](jobs.md) or pursuing any avenues where a reference to contributed work is needed and beneficial, we can point right here!
+We ask that those who would like to participate in our Initiatives, have or sign up for a GitHub individual user account, because we will be using the project management features that GitHub offers, among a variety of features, and we can make these tools a part of our attribution project so that when anyone applying for [jobs](jobs.md) or pursuing any avenues where a reference to contributed work is needed and beneficial, we can point right here!

+Note that *git* is a command line tool and application, in lowercase, while *GitHub* is a git-based service (with many other features) implemented with a web interface as well as a command line interface called *gh*, but which is also useable with the *git* command line tools.
+Use of the GitHub web interface as a minimum will be sufficient for contributors to our Initiatives.

 ## Getting Started